Marcelo-Diament/store-block/README.md

-# Store Block course template
+# Store Block Course

-Here you'll learn how to create awesome Store Framework blocks!
+A step by step guide to understanding Store Block by implementing a Countdown block.

 ### TIP